Lassia-Tuolu Senior High School: History

 The school was established on 3 March 1995 by a Catholic church with Archbishop Emeritus Gregory Kpiebaya who was the Bishop of Wa in the 1980s.
 The initial idea was from the chief of Jenebob at that time to cater for the educational need of the youth in that locality.
-With financial support from a parish in Germany called St. Ignatius and the parish chairman, Bernhard Nistchke, the construction work was started in 1992.The school finally started on 3 March 1995 with one hundred and twenty students (120) comprising 80 boys and 40 girls.
+With financial support from a parish in Germany called St. Otger and its representative, Bernhard Nitschke, the construction work was started in 1992.The school finally started on 3 March 1995 with one hundred and twenty students (120) comprising 80 boys and 40 girls.
 This was the first time the Upper West Region had a mixed catholic school.
 The school was formally captured into the public system in 1997.
 The continuous support of the Parent-Teacher Association (P.T.A) in providing the students with three meals a day helped the school to enroll students in the boarding house from 1997.
 Currently, the school has a population of about thousand students and a staff of 70.